oracle-samples/oci-data-science-ai-samples/README.md

 Oracle Cloud Infrastructure Data Science and AI services Examples
 =================================================================

-The Oracle Cloud Infrastructure (OCI) Data Science product management team is maintaining a series of demos, tutorials, and code examples highlighting the different features of the service.
+The Oracle Cloud Infrastructure (OCI) Data Science product management team is maintaining a series of demos, tutorials, and code examples highlighting the different features of both [OCI Data Science](https://www.oracle.com/data-science/cloud-infrastructure-data-science.html) and AI services.

 Each directory in this repo corresponds to a different demo/lab and contains its own separate README file giving you instructions on how to run the code examples.